Assessing non-Gaussian quantum state conversion with the stellar rank: Assessing approximate Gaussian conversion

-It is necessary to minimize the resources required to perform any quantum computational task or protocol.
+It is often desirable to minimize the resources required to perform any quantum computational task or protocol.
 Resource monotones are an important tool to aid this problem by offering the possibility to obtain fundamental lower bounds on how many resources are required for a given task.
 If a protocol saturates these bounds, there is no hope on improving the protocol further.
 However, if there is a gap between a lower bound and the best existing protocol there is the possibility of improving the protocol to use the resource more efficiently and improve experimental practicality.

 In this section, we provide a general methodology to harness our results on the approximate stellar rank in order to find lower bounds on Gaussian state conversion protocols, in the setting of both approximate and probabilistic conversions.
-We then illustrate this metholodology on a specific protocol~\cite{zheng2020gaussian}.
+We then illustrate this methodology on specific examples inspired by existing protocols.